gamtiq/frontend-tools/README.md

 * [Bundle Phobia](https://bundlephobia.com/) - know the performance impact of including an npm package in your app's bundle.
 * [Core Web Vitals History](https://punits.dev/core-web-vitals-historical/) - know if the Core Web Vitals for a URL or an origin have improved, degraded or remained stable for the last six months.
 * [DebugBear Page Speed Test](https://www.debugbear.com/test/website-speed) - free tool to test the loading speed of your website.
+* [Dependency cruiser](https://github.com/sverweij/dependency-cruiser) - validate and visualise dependencies with your rules.
 * [Front-End Performance Checklist](https://github.com/thedaviddias/Front-End-Performance-Checklist) - an exhaustive list of elements you should check or at least be aware of, as a Front-End developer and apply to your project.
 * [Jampack](https://jampack.divriots.com/) - optimizes static websites for best user experience and best Core Web Vitals scores.
 * [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - an open-source, automated tool for improving the quality of web pages.
 It has audits for performance, accessibility, progressive web apps, and more.